 NordVPN’s server network is one of the largest on the market, with more than 5,000 servers covering 60 countries.
 Most of them are in the U.S. and Europe, with 208 in France.

-You’ll also get unlimited bandwidth and, if you like to torrent, you’ll be pleased to know that NordVPN is our best VPN for torrenting.
+It has the fastest speeds we’ve tested, and it’s especially impressive when connecting over long distances.
 It can also get into most streaming services, such as Netflix.
 Read more about the service in our full NordVPN review.

 Other Reasons We Like NordVPN